 Gdańsk is one of the oldest cities in Poland, settled in the 10th century.
 It is quite uniquely located at the crossroads of sea and river routes, waterways of the Vistula river at the Baltic estuary, as well as the Radunia and Motława rivers.
 This specific waterscape and landscape have determined the spatial development of the town.
 The daily living as shown in literary and iconographic records proves that water was the omnipresent element of the city’s life and so today waterfronts constitute an important part of city’s heritage.

-The coordinator of MoW activities in Gdańsk is the Baltic Sea Cultural Centre / Nadbałtyckie Centrum Kultury.
-It is a public cultural institution in the Pomorskie Voivodeship (regional authority) est. in 1992.
+The partner for the Memory of Water activities in Gdańsk is the Baltic Sea Cultural Centre / Nadbałtyckie Centrum Kultury.
+It is a public cultural institution in the Pomorskie Voivodeship (regional authority) established in 1992.
 The BSCC promotes local culture and develops partnerships abroad through projects on international, national, and regional levels.
-We are members of European networks such as River//Cities or Culture Action Europe.
-The BSCC has realised several big innovative and inspiring international projects with the focus on contemporary art e.g. ART LINE (…..), Baltic House Lab (2015), Shared History (2016–2018).
+We are members of European networks such as River//Cities Platform Foundation or Culture Action Europe.
+The BSCC has realised several big innovative and inspiring international projects with the focus on contemporary art, such as ART LINE, Baltic House Lab (2015), and Shared History (2016–2018).

-In the MoW project we continue to explore the topic of “water in the city”.
+For the Memory of Water project, we continue to explore the topic of “water in the city”.
 We are in dialogue with various groups: artists, activists, residents, experts and local authorities.
-The former Gdańsk Shipyard becomes a space for the artistic explorations during art residencies as well as dream sharing within City Labs.
-By expressing our dreams and desires in public we unleash our collective imagination and build up a common vision of this unique place.
-We have invited Gdansk artist Iwona Zajac to participate in artistic residencies, and Agnieszka Wołodźko to supervise the development of the local art interventions, while curatorial care over the cycle of City LABS has been commissioned to Roman Sebastyanski.
+The former Gdańsk Shipyard becomes a space for the artistic explorations during the artists' residencies, as well as dream-sharing within City Labs.
+By expressing our dreams and desires in public, we unleash our collective imagination and build up a common vision of this unique place.
+We have invited Gdańsk-based artist, Iwona Zajac, to participate in artistic residencies, and Agnieszka Wołodźko to curate the development of the local artistic interventions, while curatorial care over the cycle of City Labs is led by Roman Sebastyański.